Annual Fishing Outing

-Outdoor Buddies is offering a terrific day of fishing, and we guarantee CATCHING, on the Poudre River on Saturday, September 16th.
+Outdoor Buddies is offering a terrific day of fishing, and we guarantee CATCHING, on the Poudre River.
 Colorado Parks and Wildlife is helping make this an end of summer adventure for Outdoor Buddies members and their families by stocking some fish for us the day before our outing.

 Outdoor Buddies will provide lunch, soft drinks, and fishing assistance for those who want it.
 There will also be two Actiontrack wheelchairs available if needed.

 - You will need a valid fishing license to fish

 - If you have preferred fishing equipment & tackle please bring along

 - Fly Fishing and Spin Casting equipment will work well